 A Testamentary Trust Will is a Will that creates a Trust (or Trusts) upon the death of the Will maker.

-Unlike a family trust which comes into effect immediately upon signing the trust deed, a testamentary trust has no effect until the death of the will maker.
+A family discretionary trust comes into effect immediately upon signing the trust deed.
+A testamentary trust however, has no effect until the death of the Will maker.

-In a simple Will the Will maker gifts assets directly to the beneficiary whereas in a Testamentary Trust Will the Will maker gifts the assets to a Trustee of a Trust that is created in the Will.
+In a simple Will, the Will maker gifts family assets directly to the beneficiary whereas in a Testamentary Trust Will, the Will maker gifts the assets to a Trustee of a Trust that is created in the Will.
 The Trustee will hold the assets on trust for the benefit of a range of potential beneficiaries.
-In most Testamentary Trusts the Trustee will have discretion as to which beneficiary receives income and/or capital from the Trust Fund.
-In that way the Trustee can direct taxable income to the beneficiaries that will pay the least income tax.
+Most Testamentary Trust Wills are drafted so that the Trustee will have discretion as to which beneficiary of the trust receives income and/or capital from the Trust Fund.
+In that way the Trustee can direct taxable income to the beneficiaries that will pay the least income tax and the assets are protected from creditors of the beneficiaries.
+Doing so also helps to avoid any legal action or matters related to contesting a Will.

 Provided that you are survived by a spouse or dependant child it is usually a good idea to ensure your superannuation goes directly to them via a binding death nomination.
 Find out more

-The Trustee of the Testamentary Trust would normally distribute all income in each financial year and as such the trust itself would pay no tax.
-Each beneficiary would be liable to account to the ATO for the income they received from the Trust.
+The Trustee of the Testamentary Trust would normally distribute all income generated in each financial year and, as such, the trust itself would pay no tax.
+Each trust beneficiary would be liable to account to the ATO for the income they received from the Trust.

 - Scenario 1 (No Trust): David’s father dies and leaves David $1,000,000.
 David invests his inheritance and receives an annual income of $50,000.
 David will pay $18,500 each year in additional tax; or

 - Scenario 2 (Testamentary Trust): David’s father dies and leaves David $1,000,000 via a Testamentary Trust which David controls.
 Each of David, Sue, Alex and Chris are potential beneficiaries of the Trust.
 David distributes the sum of $16,666.66 to each of Sue, Alex and Chris .
-The money is used to pay normal family living expenses of each person and because the beneficiaries have no other income there is no tax payable saving David and his family $18,500 each year!
+The money is used to pay normal family living expenses of each family member and because the beneficiaries have no other income, there is no tax payable saving David and his family $18,500 each year!

 The assets of any trust (including a Testamentary Trust) do not beneficially belong to the Trustee.
 The Trustee only holds those assets on trust for the benefit of the potential class of beneficiaries in the trust.
-If the Trustee is involved in a messy matrimonial split, the assets in the Trust Fund are not available for distribution between the husband and wife.
-Similarly if the Trustee is sued by a business partner, the assets in the Trust Fund are safe.
+If a beneficiary is involved in a messy matrimonial split, the assets in the Trust Fund are not available for distribution between the husband and wife.
+Similarly, if a beneficiary is sued by a business partner, the assets in the Trust Fund are safe.
 The premise is that the Trust Fund assets are controlled by the Trustee but do not belong to the Trustee.

-Most Testamentary Trust Wills only cost $295 plus GST more than a standard Will.
+Most Testamentary Trust Wills only cost from $660 inc GST more than the cost of a standard Will.
 There is usually no extra charge for having multiple trusts (say one for each child) in the one Will.

-Testamentary trusts are an excellent estate planning tool that should be considered for all clients making a Will irrespective of their financial position.
-If you are considering a Testamentary Trust as part of your estate plan please Contact either Danny Beger or Bree Burns on 8362 6400 to discuss on a no obligation basis.
+Testamentary Trust Wills are an excellent estate planning tool that you should consider when making your Will, irrespective of your financial position.
+If you are considering a Testamentary Trust as part of your estate plan please contact our estate planning lawyers, Michelle Crichton or Emma Marinucci on 8362 6400 to discuss on a no-obligation basis.
+We are also here to discuss any matters related to contested Wills and deceased estates.

-Read our Client Reviews and then talk to us about testamentary trust wills on a no obligation basis.
+Read our Client Reviews and then talk to us about Testamentary Trust Wills and how to set up trust funds.